Web Developer Cover Letter Example and Guide

 While your CV offers a brief summary of your skills and experience, your cover letter gives you the chance to expand upon the achievements and skills that you think are most relevant.
 First impressions are crucial in the recruitment process, and a well-written letter can prove your communication skills and professionalism.

 It’s also important to tailor your cover letter for each specific application.
-If you use a generic cover letter with ‘boilerplate’ text, simply to accompany your CV, you’re missing one of your few chances to make an impression with hiring managers.
+If you use a generic cover letter with ‘boilerplate’ text, simply to accompany your CV or resume, you’re missing one of your few chances to make an impression with hiring managers.
 So, view your cover letter as an extension of your CV, and make sure it includes details of your skills and achievements, as well as explaining why you want the job.

 Key Components of a Profession-Specific Cover Letter